cresset-template/cresset/README.md

 ### Tips
+- The `PROJECT`, `SERVICE`, and `COMMAND` variables in the Makefile use variables specified in the user's terminal if available.
 - `make up` is akin to rebooting a computer.
 The current container is removed and a new container is created from the current image.
 - `make build` is akin to resetting/formatting a computer.